-- 13. The total revenue John Hancock receives on this Fund is higher than those advised or sub-advised exclusively by unaffiliated entities.
+13. The total revenue John Hancock receives on this Fund is higher than those advised or sub-advised exclusively by unaffiliated entities.
 John Hancock and its affiliates provide advisory and/or sub-advisory services for the underlying fund.
-For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER). - 114.
-If John Hancock has been provided with your date of birth and no investment instructions at the time of enrollment, then, on the date of your enrollment, you will be default enrolled into a Target Date (Lifecycle Portfolio) based on your year of birth and a retirement age of 67, and subject to the Target Date then in existence. - 128.
-The indicated separate account is operated by John Hancock Life Insurance Company (U.S.A.), which has claimed an exclusion from the definition of the term 'Commodity Pool Operator' under the Commodity Exchange Act and, therefore, is not subject to registration or regulation as a pool operator under such Act. - 179.
-The underlying fund changed its name effective on or about February 1, 2017.
+For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER).

+114. If John Hancock has been provided with your date of birth and no investment instructions at the time of enrollment, then, on the date of your enrollment, you will be default enrolled into a Target Date (Lifecycle Portfolio) based on your year of birth and a retirement age of 67, and subject to the Target Date then in existence.

+128. The indicated separate account is operated by John Hancock Life Insurance Company (U.S.A.), which has claimed an exclusion from the definition of the term 'Commodity Pool Operator' under the Commodity Exchange Act and, therefore, is not subject to registration or regulation as a pool operator under such Act.

+179. The underlying fund changed its name effective on or about February 1, 2017.
 Performance shown for periods prior to that date reflect the results under its former name.
-The name of this sub-account changed effective on or about May 6, 2017 to more accurately reflect the name of the underlying fund. - 253.
-The sub-account and underlying fund changed its name effective on or about August 5, 2023.
-Performance shown for periods prior to that date reflect the results under its former name.
+The name of this sub-account changed effective on or about May 6, 2017 to more accurately reflect the name of the underlying fund.

+209. Account balance reported may include assets transferred from another Fund, which was permanently closed on or about October 18, 2019.
+Please contact your John Hancock representative for more information.